 For exams where you have to analyse texts, it’s important that you memorise lots of quotes and understand the texts in depth.
 The more you understand, the easier you’ll find it is to pull meaning from the texts, and the more quotes you can recall, the more evidence you’ll have to back up your arguments and conclusions.

-The key thing to bear in mind when studying maths is that you need to understand, not merely memorise, the techniques.
-There’s usually only one way to get the correct answer to a question, and understanding how and why a particular maths skill works is the key to success.
+The key thing to bear in mind when studying Maths is that you need to understand, not merely memorise, the techniques.
+There’s usually only one way to get the correct answer to a question, and understanding how and why a particular mathematical skill works is the key to success.

 All of this means going through your learning materials and as many past papers as you can get your hands on.
 Familiarise yourself with the layout of the exams so you don’t get any nasty shocks, and get into the habit of rigorously reading through the questions so you don’t make any silly mistakes.

 Lastly, always show your working out.
 Even if the question is wrong, it’ll help you identify where you tripped up.
 What’s more, showing your working can also help you get extra marks – great news for those who aren’t 100% confident.

 A mix of memorisation, analysis and mathematics, the sciences bring together lots of different skills, meaning you should use a combination of both the English and Maths tips listed above.